CrossTheRoadElec/HERO-DriverStation/README.md

 ## Firmware Flashing
-The ESP's protocol to flashing an image into its flash is controlled through a ROM bootloader.
+The ESP's protocol to flash an image into its program memory is controlled through a ROM bootloader.
 This bootloader expects certain packets to come in, with details on the packet in the packet header.
 The overall process for flashing an image is
 1. Put ESP into bootloader mode by pulling GPIO0 down (Pin 3 on the HERO Gadgeteer port) and resetting the module by pulling RESET down (Pin 6 on the HERO)
 2. Sync baud rate of ESP to baud rate on flasher - this is done using a special packet that sends AA to the module multiple times
 3. Erase flash on module - Another packet is sent that specifies the amount of space needed for the flash